A unique yearly student CSR article writing competition for students in all programmes across the Council's member schools

 The Council runs an annual article writing competition for students of all programmes in the Council's member schools passionate about responsible leadership, CSR, CSV, sustainability, responsible finance, diversity, inclusion and social entrepreneurship.
 Students are invited to submit an original 1,500 to 2,000-word article in English.
 Winning articles in each school win a cash prize, certificate and inclusion in the June anniversary issue of the Council's quarterly magazine Global Voice.

-Visit the Students page on this website for more information on the 2020 competition and register 17th February-22nd March 2020.
+Visit the Students page on this website to see more information on the 2021 competition and register.